-These days, however, we live in tighter homes with insulation on all sides and sealants inside the gaps and cracks in your envelope.
+These days, however, we live in tighter homes with home performance/insulation on all sides and sealants inside the gaps and cracks in your envelope.
 The “greener” your home, the less it ventilates.

-What’s more, we live in a world that’s rife with industrial pollutants, something people didn’t deal with nearly as much prior to the mid-20th century.
-Air just isn’t as clean as it used to be, so we’ve got to filter outdoor air before bringing into our homes.
+What’s more, we live in a world that’s rife with industrial pollutants, something people didn’t deal with nearly as much before the mid-20th century.
+Air just isn’t as clean as it used to be, so we’ve got to filter outdoor air before bringing it into our homes.

 Otherwise, we might do more harm than good.

 Modernity is great, but it comes with a variety of airborne byproducts that can make you feel sick.

 If you suffer from allergies, you probably know how sick you feel inside a humid, musty environment.
 And if you’ve ever painted a room, you’re well aware of how the VOCs in paint fumes can give you a headache.
 By exchanging stale, less-than-clean air with cleaner, diluted outdoor air, we can mitigate a variety of negative health effects.